Calamos Supports Greece

 The last enclave, Bari, fell to the Normans in 1071, and except for a brief occupation of Ancona one hundred years later, Byzantine rule never returned and southern Italy became, to use the Greek term, a hameni patrida, lost homeland.
 But not a diaspora.

-Nearly twenty-two years ago in August 2000, I arrived in Naples, the Ancient Greek city of Neapolis (New City), directly from Chicago where I then lived and worked.
-I had just turned thirty and was still single, and I had become obsessed with the Byzantine remnants in southern Italy.
-I get that way sometimes when a topic or a place absorbs me.
+A few years ago I arrived in Naples, the Ancient Greek city of Neapolis (New City), directly from Chicago where I then lived and worked.
+I had become obsessed with the Byzantine remnants in southern Italy.

 My ultimate destination was the heel of Italy, the Salentine Peninsula, where nine villages are collectively known as La Grecia Salentina (Salentine Greece) or, in the local dialect of Griko, “ta ennia choria.”
 Here, aspects of the Greek language and culture have survived over the centuries.